 The European Commission is supervisor of the DMA.
 The European Commission takes all formal decisions on gatekeepers and can impose fines.
 National competent authorities cooperate with the European Commission in supervising.
 In the Netherlands, the Authority for Consumers and Markets (ACM) is the competent authority.

-The DMA will apply from 2 May 2023.
-The European Commission is expected to decide which platforms are gatekeepers from September 2023.
-Gatekeepers will then have 6 months to comply with the rules from the DMA.
+The DMA applies since 2 May 2023.
+Gatekeepers then have 6 months to comply with the rules from the DMA.
 From then on, as an entrepreneur you can contact the European Commission and the ACM if you have a complaint about a gatekeeper.

 At present, the ACM cannot investigate complaints you may file.
 For these investigative powers the Minster of Economic Affairs and Climate Policy has drafted a bill that will be sent shortly to the upper and lower houses of parliament (eerste en tweede kamer).
 However, the ACM can pass on signals to the European Commission.
 You can use the ACM’s complaints desk for this purpose.
 These complaints will then be used by the European Commission to conduct investigations.
 As soon as the bill has been approved by the upper and lower houses of parliament, the ACM can conduct investigations for the DMA.
 It is expected this will be in the course of 2024.